-Coronavirus: 56-year-old tests positive in Mumbai's Dharavi, area sealed
+56-year-old man who tested positive for Coronavirus in Mumbai's Dharavi, dies area sealed

-Mumbai, Apr 01: A 56-year-old man tested positive case of coronavirus in Shahu Nagar area of Dharavi in Mumbai today, news agency ANI reported.
+Mumbai, Apr 01: A 56-year-old man, who tested positive case of coronavirus in Shahu Nagar area of Dharavi in Mumbai died on Wednesday, news agency ANI reported.

 A team of Brihanmumbai Municipal Corporation (BMC) is at the spot and the police are planning to seal the concerned building where the person has been found.